toontran/CS204-Project3/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Explain how to run the automated tests for this system (TODO)

 ### Break down into end to end tests